-17. Glossary of Terms
+18. Glossary of Terms

-Data is information which is stored electronically, on a computer, or in certain paperbased filing systems.

-Processing is any activity that involves use of the data.
+Term Description Data information which is stored electronically, on a computer, or in certain paper-based filing systems.
+Processing any activity that involves use of the data.
 It includes obtaining, recording or holding the data, or carrying out any operation or set of operations on the data including organising, amending, retrieving, using, disclosing, erasing or destroying it.
 Processing also includes transferring personal data to third parties.

-Data subjects for the purpose of this policy include all living individuals about whom we hold personal data.
-A data subject need not be a UK national or resident.
-All data subjects have legal rights in relation to their personal information.

-Personal data is data relating to a living individual who can be identified from that data (or from that data and other information in our possession).
+Data subjects all living individuals about whom we hold personal data.
+Personal data data relating to a living individual who can be identified from that data (or from that data and other information in our possession).
 Personal data can be factual (for example, a name, address or date of birth) or it can be an opinion about that person, their actions and behaviour.

-Data controller means the person/business who determines the purposes for which personal data will be processed, and the manner in which it will be processed.

-Data processor means the person/business that processes personal data on behalf, and in accordance with the instructions, of a data controller.

-Special category data includes information about a person's race, ethnic origin, political opinions, religion, trade union membership, genetics, Biometrics (where used for ID), health, sexual life, or Sexual orientation.

-Consent is an agreement which must be freely given, specific, informed and be an unambiguous indication of the data subject's wishes by which they, by a statement or by a clear positive action, signifies agreement to the processing of personal data relating to them.
+Data controller person/business who determines the purposes for which personal data will be processed, and the manner in which it will be processed.
+Data processor person/business that processes personal data on behalf, and in accordance with the instructions, of a data controller.
+Special category data information about a person's race, ethnic origin, political opinions, religion, trade union membership, genetics, Biometrics (where used for ID), health, sexual life, or Sexual orientation.
+Consent an agreement which must be freely given, specific, informed and be an unambiguous indication of the data subject's wishes by which they, by a statement or by a clear positive action, signifies agreement to the processing of personal data relating to them.

-Data Protection Officer (DPO) is the person appointed as such under UK GDPR.
-A DPO is responsible for advising the School on their obligations under Data Protection, for monitoring compliance with data protection law, as well as with the Schools polices, providing advice, cooperating with the ICO and acting as a point of contact with the ICO.

-Personal Data Breach is any breach of security resulting in the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or unauthorised access to, personal data, where that breach results in a risk to the data subject.
-It can be an act or omission.
+Data Protection Officer (DPO) person appointed as such under UK GDPR.
+A DPO is responsible for advising the school on its obligations under data protection, for monitoring compliance with data protection law, providing advice, cooperating with the ICO and acting as a point of contact with the ICO.
+Personal Data Breach any breach of security resulting in the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or unauthorised access to, personal data, where that breach results in a risk to the data subject.
 Data Protection by Design and Default involves implementing appropriate technical and organisational measures in an effective manner to ensure compliance with UK GDPR.